zhyph/Radio-Mod-Backend/README.md

 ## Prerequisites

-In order to use the download fallback method (which is necessary for downloading age-restricted YouTube videos), [YT-DLP](https://github.com/yt-dlp/yt-dlp) needs to be installed on your backend server.
+- In order to use the download fallback method (which is necessary for downloading age-restricted YouTube videos), [YT-DLP](https://github.com/yt-dlp/yt-dlp) needs to be installed on your backend server.
+- To avoid getting your IP temporarily blocked by YouTube, I highly recommend adding a list of proxy servers via the config.json file.
+For reference, my Radio Mod backend server uses a list of 100 IPv6 proxies.

 ## Installation